 Make sure you do your part to keep your hose in good condition such as keeping chemicals array from the area.

-With any plumbing in and around your property, regular maintenance is important to prevent premature issues and damage occurring.
+With any plumbing in and around your property, regular maintenance is important to prevent premature issues and damage from occurring.

 Ensuring that your flexible hose is free from leaks, rust and potential cracks is the best form of defence against water damage caused by flooding and moisture from leaks and drips.

-This can be easily done by paying attention to the expiry date on the flexi and implementing a maintenance program with the help of your local trusted plumbing company.
+This can be easily done by paying attention to the expiry date on the Flexi and implementing a maintenance program with the help of your local trusted plumbing company.

 Keeping your home safe from flooding and water damage is our priority and we can call us any time to assist you with any plumbing, drainage or gas needs you may have.